-As college costs continue to rise, paying for their son's/daughter's post-secondary training becomes a major concern of parents.
+As college costs continue to rise, paying for their student's post-secondary training becomes a major concern of parents.
 To help defray the cost of attending school, a student may be eligible for Federal and State financial aid.
 The amount your family is eligible for is based on your family's Estimated Family Contribution (EFC) which is determined by the information you provide on your Free Application for Federal Student Aid (FAFSA).
-Applications are available on October 1st of each year for high school seniors planning to attend college.
-A Financial Aid Night is available each fall at Edgar High School where financial aid representatives from area colleges and universities visit with students and their families to answer questions and help them complete the FAFSA.
+Applications are available on December 1st of each year for high school seniors planning to attend college.
+See the High School Counselor with questions about the FAFSA.